Skip to content

 Roadmap delivery and walkthrough

-You receive the complete Google Sheets audit workbook and Google Docs implementation roadmap.
-The 60-minute walkthrough call covers every section — the classification rationale, the highest-priority actions, the update briefs, the merge plans, and the redirect instructions.
+You receive the content decay dashboard and the written implementation roadmap.
+The 60-minute walkthrough call covers every section β€” classification rationale, highest-priority actions, update briefs, merge plans, and redirect instructions.
 Recording included.
-If you want the updates and new content produced, the Full-Stack SEO and AI Visibility Retainer covers ongoing execution.

 Days 12–14